 If you’re a speaker, trainer or business coach and host your own workshops, seminars, retreats, etc., you know how time consuming and overwhelming it can be to plan these events.
 One of the main aspects is to find your venue.
 There is a lot involved in selecting the right location and if you’re busy running other aspects of your business, finding the time to research venues is just one other thing to add to your growing to do list.
 However, this task is something that you can most certainly delegate.
 If you’re unsure of how or what aspects of this task that you can delegate I’ve outlined them below.

 If you travel frequently for business you know that finding a great hotel for your trip is essential.
-Of course if you travel to the same cities you will most likely establish a favorite hotel for each city.
+Of course, if you travel to the same cities you will most likely establish a favorite hotel for each city.
 However, if you’re just beginning your travel or if you’re traveling to a new territory you will need to find a new hotel.
-This can be a daunting and time consuming task, but the following tips can help you ensure that you find the perfect hotel to suite your needs.
+This can be a daunting and time-consuming task, but the following tips can help you ensure that you find the perfect hotel to suit your needs.

 When thinking of things that you can delegate to your virtual assistant calendar management should come to mind if you’re always in meetings or on the go.
 Managing your schedule can take up a tremendous amount of your time, so it’s definitely something that you should outsource.
 There are many benefits to having your virtual assistant manage your calendar.